 My husband, Matt, and I were fortunate enough to visit the three other main islands for our honeymoon back in 2014 (Oahu, The Big Island of Hawaii & Maui).
 It was an amazing trip but while we were there many people told us “you have to visit Kauai, it’s the gem of all the islands!”
 Having visited the island now, I can tell you it certainly did not disappoint!

 Kauai is the oldest and northernmost island in the Hawaiian chain.
 It boasts 90 miles of spectacular coastline and has more beaches per mile than any other Hawaiian Island.
-Ninety-seven percent of Kauai is covered by forests or mountain ranges, making it the greenest of all the Hawaiin Islands!
+Ninety-seven percent of Kauai is covered by forests or mountain ranges, making it the greenest of all the Hawaiian Islands!
 Needless to say, no matter what side of the island you visit, you’re guaranteed to find adventure around every corner when you use this Kauai travel guide to plan your next getaway!

 Fun Facts About Kauai

 To kick off my Kauai travel guide, I have included some fun and important facts about the island.
 Approximately 5.1 million years ago, Kauai was formed, making it the oldest Hawaii island!
 Its prehistoric beauty has attracted many filmmakers to the island to film blockbusters like Outbreak and Jurassic Park.
+This tour takes you around the movie locations on the island.

-Where To Go In Kauai
+Where to Go in Kauai

 While you’re in Lihue, make sure to check out Wailua Falls!
 This stunning 80-foot waterfall is easily accessible and located north of Lihue.
 I would also recommend paying a visit to Kauai Museum while in Lihue as well.
 I always find that learning more about a place’s history makes my stay that much more meaningful.